KhaNguyen04/UI-UX-Evaluation-and-Prototype/README.md

 -Learn how to conduct usability testing in the design process<br />

 *High-fidelity prototype demo:<br />
-Presentation of the redesign and high-fidelity prototype using Figma<br />
+-Presentation of the redesign and high-fidelity prototype using Figma<br />